-Collaborative partnerships between government agencies, private organisations, artists, and community stakeholders will be encouraged to secure funding and support the ongoing sustainability of public art initiatives.
+Collaborative partnerships between government agencies, private organisations, artists, and community stakeholders will be encouraged to secure funding, promote sponsorship opportunities, and support the ongoing sustainability of public art initiatives.

-- Annual Budget Allocation for Council Funded Public Art: Council may initiate public art projects independently.
-Council may also Working across departments to identify paid opportunities for arts practitioners to contribute to the overall design of public place projects. - Council Grants: Council has provision for arts and culture project funding as part of its Arts and Culture Grants program for projects under \$5000.
-See 4.1 for Arts and Culture Grant Funding Stream - Embedded in Capital Works Budget.
-Council may integrate public art projects as part of larger building and infrastructure projects Artful design: This includes Integrated art: Where possible, utilise existing budgets for seating, paving, lighting, parks and gardens, special signage etc to commission unique objects designed or made by artists. - External Funding including Partnerships: Additional funding may be sourced through partnerships with local organisations, community groups and enterprises and local, state and federal government.
+• Council Funded Public Art: Council may initiate public art projects independently or as part of larger building and infrastructure projects.
+Council may seek community input on specific projects.

+- Council Grants: Council has provision for arts and culture project funding as part of its Arts and Culture Grants program for projects under \$5000.
+See 4.1 for Arts and Culture Grant Funding Stream - Artful design: Working across Council departments to identify opportunities for arts practitioners to contribute to the overall design of public place projects. - Integrated art: Where possible, utilise existing budgets for seating, paving, lighting, parks and gardens, special signage etc to commission unique objects designed or made by artists. - Partnerships: Additional funding may be sourced through partnerships with local organisations, community groups and enterprises and local, state and federal government.

-3.4.1 NGSC Arts and Culture Grants
+4.4.1 NGSC Arts and Culture Grants

 The Northern Grampians Shire Council Arts and Culture Grants are open for two Rounds each year.

 Applications are accepted from local community not-for-profit groups and organisations that align with our Arts and Culture Strategy objectives to create: